harridw/Course3ProgrammingAssignment/README.md

 Step 1:  Merge 'activity' datasets
 The 'activity_labels' dataset represents a table of the description for each of 6 (index: 1 - 6) defined activities.
 For each observation, the datasets 'y_test' and 'y_train' identify the activity.
-A 'rowindx' was added (see prior step)
-to both datasets, 'y_test' and 'y_train'
+A 'rowindx' was added (see initial steps to 'Cleaning the Data' stated above) to both datasets, 'y_test' and 'y_train'

 NOTE:  'activityid' is name assigned to id of activity in datasets: activtiy_labels, y_test, y_train
 ````r